Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 If the receiving promoter does not offer the Additional CESG and the transferring RESP has received the Additional CESG, for the transfer to be eligible, the receiving promoter must agree to ensure that:

 Refusing to administer the rules of the Additional CESG, if the receiving promoter does not offer the Additional CESG and refuses to administer the above rules, the relinquishing promoter repays the entire CESG balance (Basic and Additional CESG combined) in a pre‑transfer repayment to avoid an ineligible transfer.
-For additional information, refer to 9.3.4.
-Making pre‑transfer repayments to avoid ineligible transfers earlier in this chapter.
+For additional information, refer to section 9.3.4.
+Making pre‑transfer repayments to avoid ineligible transfers.

-Adding a beneficiary to a siblings‑only plan after an eligible transfer, if an eligible transfer included Additional CESG from the transferring plan and, afterwards, a beneficiary who is not a sibling is added to the receiving plan, the lesser of the following amounts must be repaid to ESDC:
+Adding a beneficiary to a siblings‑only plan after an eligible transfer: If an eligible transfer included Additional CESG from the transferring plan and, afterwards, a beneficiary who isn’t a sibling is added to the receiving plan, the lesser of the following amounts must be repaid to ESDC:

 1. the balance of the CESG notional account (Basic and Additional CESG combined) of the receiving RESP immediately before the individual becomes a beneficiary, and